UnionRolistes/Bot-Roles/README.md

 4. Fill out config.js
 - prefix : This will be the prefix for which the bot will listen.
-- token : this is the token from https://discord.com/developers/applications.
+- token : Token from your [application](https://discord.com/developers/applications).

 5. Run the bot ```node index.js```.

 6. See the magic happen:D